Pax based price

 Due to extreme weather causing climate change and drought reducing the power and endurance of both wild and farmed animals, the use of motorcycles in nomadic herding has increased instead in recent years.
 To feel adventurous, you can also sit behind the motorcycle and ride around the middle Mongolian plateau like the wind while herding cattle from the foothills of the mountains.

-You’ll explore the Erdene Zuu monastery in the morning.
+As mentioned above, adults process milk products while preparing dinner, while kids spend every evening playing knuckle-bone, horse racing, and other traditional games to have fun.
+We’ll drive towards north to see ancient Erdene Zuu monastery.
 Kharkhorin was the capital of ancient Mongol Empire in 13th century, now one of the historical town of Arkhangai province.

 Then we’ll visit Erdenezuu Khiid – the oldest monastery in Mongolia.

-Afternoon, you’ll drive to towards Khustai national park for about for about 3-4 hours.
+You’ll depart from Kharkhorin in the morning and drive to Khustai National Park for about 3-4 hours, arriving at noon.
 Known for its successful reintroduction of Przewalski’s horse, also known as the Mongolian wild horse or Takhi, into its native habitat, Khustai National Park boasts diverse landscapes including vast grasslands, rolling hills, and rocky outcrops.
 These provide habitats for various wildlife species such as deer, marmots, and more, in addition to wild horses.

 Visitors can enjoy wildlife viewing, hiking, and learning about conservation efforts in this beautiful protected area.
-Afterward, we’ll head back to Ulaanbaatar on a paved road for 100km but since the itinerary has changed, you’ll arrive Ulaanbaatar late evening.(B/L/D)
+Afterward, we’ll head back to Ulaanbaatar on a paved road for 100km.(B/L)

 Price Includes